NicolasFrancken/NicolasFrancken/README.md

 # Hello, I'm <a href="https://www.linkedin.com/in/nicolas-francken">Nico<a/>! 👋
-Passionate Full Stack Web Developer.
+# Full Stack Web Developer

 ## About Me 🚀
-As a Full-Stack Developer, I turn ideas into interfaces.
+As a Full-Stack Developer, I turn ideas into code.
 I am capable of handling any obstacles, challenges or problems.
 Being a focused and disciplined person make me a wise choice.
-Using all the tech I know, I can make attractive, interactive and professional websites.
+Using all the tech I know, I can make attractive, interactive, useful and professional websites.

 ## Featured Projects 💻
 - <b>My Portfolio</b>